thesteau/Email-Sender-by-Steven-Au/README.md

 SMTP_server_service (Such as smtp.google.com), Port_number, Your_email, Your_password, Your_signature

 The password is optional depending on your SMTP server.
 If omitted, the program will attempt to log in without your password/App password.
-Your signature must be saved as a .HTML format
+Your signature must be saved in a .HTML format

 # Port Configurations
 The encryption used is TLS and not the SSL variant.